jcburley/joker/GOSTD.md

 # GOSTD Usage

-First, build the version of Joker on the `gostd` branch as described in the [Joker README](https://github.com/jcburley/joker/blob/gostd/README.md) under "The go.std* Namespaces".
+Build the version of Joker on the `gostd` branch as described in the [Joker README](https://github.com/jcburley/joker/blob/gostd/README.md) under "The go.std* Namespaces".

+After building, HTML documentation is available in the `docs` directory.
+For example, I use a URL to [my local docs tree](file:///home/craig/go/src/github.com/candid82/joker/docs/index.html) to get the latest info.

+Or, use [the GOSTD-specific namespace documentation](https://burleyarch.com/joker/docs) to get an idea of what is available, as those pages are generally updated when new features (supporting more, or better, conversions/wrappers of Go packages to Joker) are pushed to the repository.
+(The Windows pages are updated less frequently.)

 Note that `gostd` is still very much a "work in progress".
 It does not convert the entire `std` library provided by Go.
 Omissions are generally due to language features (of Go), used by packages (their constants, variables, standalone functions, and receivers), that the `gostd` tool does not yet convert, and so omits from the generated code that gets built into Joker.